Darla Hood: Personal life

 Hood was married twice, first to singer and insurance salesman Robert W. Decker (1949–1957), then to record-company executive Jose Granson (1957–1979).
 She and Granson had three children.
 Tommy "Butch" Bond mentioned that her marriage to Granson was difficult because he used a wheelchair following a stroke.

 Death

 Hood was busy organizing the 1980 Little Rascals reunion for the Los Angeles chapter of The Sons of the Desert when she underwent an appendectomy at Canoga Park Hospital, Canoga Park, California.
-After the procedure, she died suddenly of heart failure on June 13, 1979, at age 47.
-An autopsy disclosed that Hood had contracted acute hepatitis from a blood transfusion given during the operation which led to her death.
+After the procedure, she died unexpectedly of heart failure on June 13, 1979, at age 47.
+An autopsy disclosed that Hood had contracted hepatitis from a contaminated blood transfusion given during the operation which led to her death.

+Hood's funeral was held on June 18 at Pierce Brothers Mortuary chapel and attended by approximately 150 relatives and friends, including former Our Gang cast members Micki "Happy" Laughlin and Matthew "Stymie" Beard as well as Lucille Prin (wife of Hal Roach).
+Dr. Kenneth Watson of Hollywood United Methodist Church delivered the eulogy, sharing personal messages from Hood's mother, Elizabeth Liberatore, and her daughter, Darla Jo Granson.
+Hood's husband, Jose Granson; her stepfather; daughter; and stepdaughter Robin were present, though her son Brett was unable to attend.
+Hood's mother was unable to attend due to the emotional difficulty of the occasion.

-The Our Gang community was stunned at Hood's unexpected death.
-Fellow Our Gang member Billie "Buckwheat" Thomas said "I hate to hear it.
+Upon learning of Hood's death, fellow Our Gang member Billie "Buckwheat" Thomas said "I hate to hear it.
 It's a shock.
 She was an awfully nice person, a fine woman.
 We got along real good as kids."
 Thomas died a little over a year later.

-Hood is buried at the Hollywood Forever Cemetery in Hollywood.